Active-class patrol boat: 1978 sinking of Cuyahoga

 On 20 October 1978 USCGC Cuyahoga (WIX-157) was underway in the Chesapeake Bay to train officer cadets with intentions to turn into port for the night.
-The cutter was the oldest in-service ship in the Coast Guards arsenal and had fallen into a state of disrepair from lack of maintenance.
+The cutter was the oldest in-service ship in the Coast Guard's fleet and had fallen into a state of disrepair from lack of maintenance.
 Natural low light levels made navigation harder with ships relying on signal lights for identification.
-The Cuyahoga was planning to turn into port when the lights of Argentine bulk cargo vessel M/V Santa Cruz II was spotted.
+The Cuyahoga was planning to turn into port when the lights of Argentine bulk cargo vessel M/V Santa Cruz II were spotted.
 The captain of the cutter considered the lights displayed to be that of a small fishing boat and failed to alter plans.
 This belief was further aided by the radar showing a small contact at range.
 The captain of Santa Cruz II believed the cutter would continue on course, allowing them to pass parallel to each other without incident.
 Cuyahoga believed the assumed smaller sailboat would see the large cutter turn and change course accordingly and committed to the plan.
-The Santa Cruz II sounded a whistle to notify that it would by the cutters duty to maneuver out of a collision, yet received no response.
-It was only when an accident was inevitable that both captains realized the situation as a whole and attempted to respond.
-The Santa Cruz sounded horns and signals, ordering all engines reverse and hard port while the cutter attempted to reverse.
+The Santa Cruz II sounded a whistle to notify that it would be the cutter's duty to maneuver out of a collision, yet received no response.
+It was only when a collision was inevitable that both captains realized the situation as a whole and attempted to respond.
+The Santa Cruz II sounded horns and signals, ordering all engines reversed and hard port while the cutter attempted to reverse.
 The two ships were too close to allow for any meaningful action.
-The bow of Santa Cruz II penetrated the cutter starboard corner of the wheelhouse, cutting a three-foot hole in the hull as it moved aft at 2107 local time.
+The bow of Santa Cruz II penetrated the starboard corner of the cutter's wheelhouse, cutting a three-foot hole in the hull as it moved aft at 2107 local time.
 A one-foot high by two-foot wide hole opened four feet below the waterline which doomed the ship.
 The shock caused the Cuyahoga to tip 50 degrees to one side, throwing men and equipment overboard.
 Survivors were able to gain a hold on the 14 foot [4.2 m] utility boat which had broken off and risen to the surface.
 The ship sank in 2 minutes, killing 11 of 29 crew members.
 The surviving 18 sailors were rescued by the Santa Cruz II.
-An official investigation by the US Coast Guard credits the accident to Cuyahoga's captain with his failure to correctly identify signal lights of the oncoming vessel and ensuing decision to turn into a path for collision as the reason.
+An official investigation by the U.S. Coast Guard blamed the collision on Cuyahogas captain for his failure to correctly identify signal lights of the oncoming vessel and ensuing decision to turn into a path for collision as the reason.